 Disclaimer: This is a work of fiction.
 Names, characters, places, events, locales, and incidents are either the products of the author’s imagination or used in a fictitious manner.
 Any resemblance to actual avatars, virtual or archived is purely coincidental.

-What is not a work of fiction is that Euromoney TRADEDATA has a ‘real’ bot, called XymBot.
+What is not a work of fiction is that Euromoney TRADEDATA has a ‘real’ bot, called TaDA!.
 Its prime directive is to map identifiers from many entities from the known financial universe, back to a common future or option product.
 It is on a mission, it is relentless, it is always learning new identifiers, it is critical to trade flow, and it is the result of 50 years applied symbology engineering.
-Welcome to your new world.

 © 2021 Euromoney TRADEDATA is part of the Euromoney Institutional Investor PLC group.
 All rights reserved.